- The purpose of the Race Committee (RC) is to conduct sailing races in accordance

-- On the day of the race, the members of the RC should arrive at the club
+- On the day of the race, members of the RC should arrive at the club

-at least one hour prior to the start and prepare the course and display the "AP" flag at the predetermined start
+at least one hour prior to the start to prepare the course, and once in the starting area should display the "AP" flag up to the predetermined start

 - In preparing the course, the RC sets the race buoy's to